-Configuring The Loadbalancer.org Appliance Using The Web Based Wizard log in to the console: Username: root Password: loadbalancer
+Configuring The Loadbalancer.org Appliance Using The Web Based Wizard

 This section deals with the process of configuring a single load balancer appliance via the web based wizard.
 The web based wizard enables you to configure a complete working configuration with one virtual server and one real server.
 You can then continue in the web interface to make modifications to this basic configuration, add additional Virtual IP's (VIPs), additional Real Servers (RIPs) etc.